Bright11/Bright11/README.md

 - 🌱 I’m currently learning python and it's framework Django
 - 💞️ I’m looking forward to collaborate with other programmers in building world class project
 - 📫 Reach me on facebook<a href="https://web.facebook.com/Brightwebdeveloper"> @Brightwebdeveloper</a>
-- - 📫Youtube<a href="https://www.youtube.com/channel/UCfyW4G1rAZdxfRggYWGbHvg">Bright C Web Developer</a>
+- 📫 Reach me on Youtube <a href="https://www.youtube.com/channel/UCfyW4G1rAZdxfRggYWGbHvg">Bright C Web Developer</a>
+- 📫 Reach me on Linkedin <a href="https://www.linkedin.com/in/chika-nwazuo-8b43b811b/">Linkedin</a>

 <!---
 Bright11/Bright11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.